 - Debt management schemes – If you are thinking about remortgaging to help pay off your debt management plan, you will have to consider whether you meet the right criteria before proceeding.
 When remortgaging the LTV (Loan-To-Value) is at around 80% in most cases, so if you do not meet this requirement, you will be unlikely to be able to release any equity via a remortgage.
 Even if you own a larger portion of your home, say 50%, you will still need to show a lender that you can afford the repayments during the debt management scheme.
 If you have completed a debt management plan, you will probably find it easier to remortgage, but you still may have to go through a specialist poor credit lender.

 - Repossessions – If you have had a home repossessed in the past that doesn’t mean you cannot remortgage in the future.
-You simply need to look at speciality lenders who help those with a poor credit history and show that you can meet the criteria in terms of deposit and affordability.
+You simply need to look specialist bad credit mortgage lenders and show that you can meet the criteria in terms of deposit and affordability.